-Brain metastasis Patients who develop metastasis to the brain generally have poor outcomes.
+Brain metastasis.
+Patients who develop metastasis to the brain generally have poor outcomes.
 Nonetheless, radiation therapy can often be helpful in palliating their symptoms and may help control disease for some time.
 In one randomized trial, patients with one to three newly diagnosed brain metastases (breast as well as other sites) were randomly allocated to receive either whole-brain radiation therapy (WBRT, 164 patients) or WBRT followed by a stereotactic radiosurgery boost (167 patients).
-Univariate analysis showed that there was a survival advantage in the WBRT and surgery group for patients with a single brain metastasis (median survival, 6.5 months vs 4.9 months; P = .0393).
-Patients in the stereotactic surgery group were more likely to have a stable or improved Karnofsky performance status score at 6 months’ follow-up than were patients allocated to WBRT alone (43% vs 27%, respectively; P = .03.
+Univariate analysis showed that there was a survival advantage in the WBRT and surgery group for patients with a single brain metastasis (median survival: 6.5 months vs 4.9 months; P = .039).

 There are selected indications for surgical intervention in patients with metastatic breast cancer, and the role of surgery at this point is generally palliative.
 Most commonly, palliative surgery is offered to patients with brain metastases, spinal cord compression, fractures, or symptomatic pleural or pericardial effusions not controlled by other means.
-It is also used for GI complications stemming from metastatic deposits.
-The curative benefit of surgery in the treatment of metastatic disease to the lungs or liver is not proven, but, in highly selected cases, surgery may be beneficial.
+It is also used for gastrointestinal complications stemming from metastatic deposits.
+The curative benefit of surgery in the treatment of metastatic disease to the lungs or liver is not proven, but in highly selected cases surgery may be beneficial.

-Spinal cord compression Patients with spinal cord compression who have progressive symptoms during irradiation, disease recurrence after irradiation, or spinal instability or who require diagnosis are candidates for surgery.
+Spinal cord compression.
+Patients with spinal cord compression who have progressive symptoms during irradiation, disease recurrence after irradiation, spinal instability, or who require diagnosis are candidates for surgery.

-Gamma- and cyber-knife radiosurgery is increasingly used to manage brain metastases.
+Gamma Knife and CyberKnife radiosurgery is increasingly used to manage brain metastases.
 In some instances, these modalities have been used in patients who have multiple metastatic brain lesions or in patients who had previously received conventional treatment modalities for brain metastases, including whole-brain irradiation.
 No radiation-induced dementia and a remarkably low incidence of local failure were reported with these treatments.
-Although in the past, local control of brain metastasis was an issue, these treatment modalities are shifting the question of survival to that of systemic control.
+Although local control of brain metastasis was an issue in the past, these treatment modalities are shifting the question of survival to that of systemic control.

-For recommendations on the type and timing of follow-up evaluations, see chapter 10.
+For recommendations on the type and timing of follow-up evaluations, see the “Stage II Breast Cancer” chapter.

 Adam R, Aloia T, Krissat J, et al: Is liver resection justified for patients with hepatic metastases from breast cancer?
 Ann Surg 244:897–908, 2006.